niko17x/todo/NOTES.md

 <!-- !
 Note: Focus on pure functions - single responsibility! -->

 - [] If no changes are made while editing task, no changes should be made.
-  \*\*\* Continue with edit input modal.
-Submit should only be clickable if there are actually any edits made.
-Tags should also be spaced and hashed properly.

 - [] User can complete task by clicking on the task itself.
 - [] Freeze background when any modal is present.
 - [] Filtering tasks.